30 Things People Say If They Want to Cheat

 Few people enter into a relationship with the express intention of committing infidelity.
-However, the harrowing reality is that cheating is just a part of modern dating.
-In fact, anywhere from 13 to 16 percent of individuals in their early to mid-20s have slept with someone else while in a relationship, according to research from the National Opinion Research Center at the University of Chicago.
+However, the harrowing truth is that cheating is definitely a reality for far too many couples.
+In fact, approximately 16 percent of married women and men admit to having been unfaithful, according to a 2018 report from the Institute for Family Studies.

 So, what can you do to avoid having your heart broken?
 Well, the first step is learning the signs that your partner is at least thinking about cheating on you.
-For instance, you’ll want to be careful if your partner starts getting overly curious about when you’ll be home, as this could be a sign that they’re doing things they don’t want you to know about.
-And if they ever ask you about your thoughts on cheating—well, it’s safe to assume that if they ask about cheating, then it’s on their mind.
-Herein, we’ve gathered tips from relationship experts nationwide to round up some common things people will say if they want to cheat (or if they already are).
-And if you’re worried that your relationship is falling apart in ways that aren’t obvious signs of cheating, try these 50 Best Marriage Tips From Couples Who've Been Married for 50 Years.
+For instance, you'll want to be careful if they're getting overly curious about when you'll be home.
+And if they ever ask you about your thoughts on cheating, then you know infidelity is on their mind.
+Here are 33 tips from relationship experts on some common things people will say if they want to cheat (or if they already are).
+And if you're worried that your relationship is falling apart in ways that aren't obvious signs of cheating, try these 50 Best Marriage Tips From Couples Who've Been Married for 50 Years.

 "What would you do if I cheated on you… hypothetically?"

-“When cheating is on the horizon, I often hear partners… list a certain kind of person, a location, time of day, or they may even name someone in their life,” says Racine Henry, Ph.D., owner of Sankofa Therapy, a New York City-based relationship therapy group.
-These hypothetical conversations, Henry warns, often lead to “unintentional cheating,” which both partners should be hyperaware of.
+"When cheating is on the horizon, I often hear partners… list a certain kind of person, a location, time of day, or they may even name someone in their life," says Racine Henry, PhD, owner of Sankofa Therapy, a New York City-based relationship therapy group.
+And for more things to be on the lookout for, here are 20 Relationship Warning Signs Smart Couples Never Ignore.

 "Do you like my new haircut?